 Cascade uses a microwave assisted extraction (MAE) procedure (EPA 3546) followed by a GC/ECD analytical method (EPA 8082) to quantify PCBs in water and solid matrices.
 The MAE technique requires significantly less volume of solvent and is much faster than other extraction techniques, such as soxhlet extraction.
 Together, the MAE and GC/ECD analytical program provides a very fast, accurate and fully defensible analytical data set data for the sampling team to rely on for making sound decisions about the site’s activities.

 Perfluorinated and polyfluorinated compounds are emerging contaminants turning up at sites all over the world.
 Some of these compounds, in particular perfluorinated octanoic acid (PFOA) and perfluoro octane sulfonate (PFOS), are toxic at levels measured in parts per trillion.
-The PFA analyses are conducted using a state of the art liquid chromatography method coupled with tandem mass spectrometry for detection of the individual PFA compounds in water and solid matrices.
-The LC/MS/MS method is designed to look for the PFA compounds at part per trillion levels in water and sub part per billion levels in solids.
-The methods used are modified versions of EPA Method 537 (drinking water) and ASTM D7968–14 (soil).
-Cascade is currently pursuing certification via the Department of Defense Environmental Laboratory Accreditation Program (DoD ELAP).
+The PFAS analyses are conducted using a state of the art liquid chromatography method coupled with tandem mass spectrometry for detection of the individual PFAS compounds in water and solid matrices.
+The LC/MS/MS method is designed to look for the PFAS compounds at part per trillion levels in water and sub part per billion levels in solids.
+Cascade is currently accredited via the DoD ELAP and NELAP for this method.

 Semi-Volatile Organic Compounds (SVOCs) EPA Methods 3546/8270